asqel/sulfur_lang/README.md

     != : not equal

+## importation:
+    you can use the import function to import a file it takes as arguments the path to the file if the path is not absolute it will search in the interpreter libs you can acces Object from file with dot operator like this filename.func1()

+    you can change the name of the file in the program if you import(filename,newname) you'll have to acces Objects like this newnamme.func1()

+    if the newname is "" then you acces Object like if they were definined in the same file so
+    import(filename,"")
+    func1()

 ## built-in functions:
-    print(x,...) : print to stdout the value of each args separated with space println(x,...) : call print with the same arguments and print a new line input() : read input from stdin until there is a new line return the input as a string time() : return the unix time in miliseconds as an ount
+    print(x,...) : print to stdout the value of each args separated with space println(x,...) : call print with the same arguments and print a new line input() : read input from stdin until there is a new line return the input as a string time() : return the unix time in miliseconds as an ount import(File,As) : import the file File as As (if As == "" Objects from file will be in stored in memory) import(File) : import the file File as its name

     bool(x) : return the boolean value of x ount(x) : return the ount value of x